Kamal135792/comp423-course-notes/docs/tutorials/go-setup.md

 ### Add Development Container Configuration ###

+1. Run Docker
-1. In VS Code, open your projects folder.
+3. In VS Code, open your projects folder.
 You can do this via: File > Open Folder.
-2. Install the Dev Containers extension for VS Code.
+4. Install the Dev Containers extension for VS Code.
-3. Create a ``.devcontainer`` directory in the root of your project
+5. Create a ``.devcontainer`` directory in the root of your project
-4. Inside the ``.devcontainer`` directory add this file ``devcontainer.json``
+6. Inside the ``.devcontainer`` directory add this file ``devcontainer.json``
+7. Inside the devcontainer.json file add the following code:

+    ```json
+        {
+    "name": "go project",
+    "image": "mcr.microsoft.com/devcontainers/go:latest",
+    "customizations": {
+        "vscode": {
+        "settings": {},
+        "extensions": ["golang.Go"]
+        }
+    }
+    }
+    ```

+    In this code we are specifying the following:

+    - ``name``: A descriptive name for your dev container.
+    - ``image``: The Docker image to use, in this case, the latest version of a Python environment.
+Microsoft maintains a collection of base images for many programming language environments, but you can also create your own!
+    - ``customizations``: Adds useful configurations to VS Code, like installing extensions.
+By adding extensions here we can ensure other developers on your project have them installed in their dev containers automatically.

+8. Reopen the project in the container by pressing Ctrl+Shift+P (or Cmd+Shift+P on Mac), typing "Dev Containers: Reopen in Container," and selecting the option.
+This may take a few minutes while the image is downloaded and the requirements are installed.

+    !!! info "If you are experiencing errors"
+        Make sure you have Docker running, make sure you saved your ``devcontainer.json`` file, try to close and reopen VS Code and Docker.

+9. Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running ``go version`` to see your dev container is running a recent version of Go.